 We are currently updating our course on Cybercrime Investigation for you.

-You would like to receive updates about the registration process as well as about contents and organisation of the updated course?
+Would you like to receive updates about the registration process as well as the contents and organisation of the updated course?
 Register here as a prospect - free of charge and non-binding

 The term ‘cybercrime’ regularly features in the news and shows just how versatile and inventive individual perpetrators and the criminal industry are: phishing, CEO fraud, data theft, unrecognised or obscured money transfers, hacking IT systems in connection with ransom demands and much more.
 The use of security software, incident management and awareness training are all good countermeasures used by companies.